BDC Hamburger Icon

 People enjoy working for small businesses.
 In fact, many workers leave jobs at big companies for similar positions at small organizations; when they do so, it’s less about the money and more about the culture.

 Brand your business in a way that clearly states your goals and values.
-This can be an easy and affordable method to help you attract qualified candidates who share your views and want to make a difference with their work.
+Building a positive brand reputation can be an easy and affordable method for attracting qualified candidates who share your views and want to make a difference with their work.
 This can be a key way to attract talent because each team member can have a significant impact on shaping the future of a small business.

 Offer competitive nonsalary benefits.

-While shared values can be great motivators, most employees aren’t going to accept a lower-paying job simply for aligning their goals.
+While shared values can be great motivators, most employees won’t accept a lower-paying job simply to align their goals.
 You’ll need to use other types of compensation to make up for the lower salary.
 In other words, your nonsalary employee benefits must be highly competitive.
-There are several low-cost perks you can offer to beef up your benefits offerings and make the job more desirable.
+There are several low-cost perks you can offer to beef up your benefits and make the job more desirable.

 Spend some time working through these possibilities.
 What can you do to enhance the allure of working for your company?
 If you’re trying to accomplish this in a cost-effective manner, think about work-life balance.
 Many employees are willing to sacrifice a bigger paycheck if they have the opportunity to stay home with a sick child, take off early on Friday afternoon for a weekend trip, or work remotely when they’re feeling under the weather.
 Consider feedback from your current staff on ways to create a better work-life balance.